 Heal the sick who are there

-When Jesus sent the 12 apostles, he asked them to heal the sick while proclaiming the kingdom of God to them (Lk 9:2).
-Matthew gives more details of the powers Jesus gave to the 12.
+When Jesus sent out the twelve apostles, he asked them to heal the sick while proclaiming the kingdom of God to them (Lk 9:2).
+Matthew gives more details of the powers Jesus gave to the apostles.
 “Cure the sick, raise the dead, cleanse lepers, drive out demons.
 Without cost you have received; without cost you are to give” (Mt 10:8).
-Mark gives the impact of the ministry of the 12.
-“So they went off and preached repentance.
+Speaking of the impact of the ministry of the twelve, Mark says: “So they went off and preached repentance.
 They drove out many demons, and they anointed with oil many who were sick and cured them” (Mk 6:13).
-The apostles and the other disciples did miracles in the name of Jesus to help the less fortunate.
-That made their listeners hospitable to the disciples, trust in their message, and excitedly wait to welcome Jesus, in whose name they did the wonders.
+The apostles and the other disciples worked miracles in the name of Jesus to help the less fortunate.
+That made their listeners hospitable to the disciples, trust in their message, and excitedly wait to welcome Jesus, in whose name they did the miracles.

-Jesus sent the disciples two by two ahead of him with the same message John the Baptist communicated.
-John preached in the desert of Judea saying, “Repent, for the kingdom of heaven is at hand!”
-(Mt.
-3:1-2).
-The same was the message when Jesus sent the 12 apostles ahead of him asking them to avoid pagan territory and Samaritan town but go to the lost sheep of Israel (Mt 10: 5-7).
+Jesus sent the disciples two by two ahead of him with the same message that John the Baptist communicated.
+John preached in the desert of Judaea saying, “Repent, for the Kingdom of Heaven is at hand!”
+(Mt 3:1-2) The same was the message when Jesus sent the twelve apostles ahead of him asking them to avoid pagan territory and Samaritan towns but go to the lost sheep of Israel (Mt 10:5-7).
 Thus, John the Baptist, the 12 apostles, and the 72 disciples were heralds of the Messiah.
 Unlike the apostles and other disciples, John preached repentance and performed no miracle.

 The kingdom of God

-The kingdom of God refers primarily to the rule of the Almighty over the entire universe with no territory, because everything belongs to God with no border.
-“The LORD has set his throne in heaven; his dominion extends over all” (Psalm 103:19).
+The kingdom of God refers primarily to the rule of the Almighty over the entire universe with no territory, because everything belongs to God with no borders or boundaries.
+“The LORD has set his throne in heaven; his dominion extends over all” (Ps 103:19).
 In a specific sense, Israel was the kingdom of God because God’s kingdom is a spiritual rule over the lives and hearts of those who remain faithful to God.
-Jesus reconstituted it, forming the church with Jesus as its head.
-This kingdom is spiritual, and that is why Jesus said to Pilate: “My kingdom does not belong to this world” (John 18:36).
-The church is only a foretaste of the perfect kingdom of God that will happen later in its fullness when the time of redemption is over with the last judgement at the second coming of Christ.
+Jesus reconstituted it, forming the Church with Jesus as its head.
+This kingdom is spiritual, and that is why Jesus said to Pilate: “My kingdom does not belong to this world” (Jn 18:36).
+The Church is only a foretaste of the perfect kingdom of God that will happen later in its fullness when the time of redemption is over with the Last Judgement at the Second Coming of Christ.

-The kingdom of God will be governed by God, eternal, peaceful, free from any struggle, and is open only for the faithful children of God.
-“In the lifetime of those kings the God of heaven will set up a kingdom that shall never be destroyed or delivered up to another people; rather, it shall break in pieces all these kingdoms and put an end to them, and it shall stand forever.”
-(Daniel 2:44).
+God will govern His kingdom that is eternal, peaceful, free from any struggle, and is open only to the faithful children of God.
+“In the lifetime of those kings the God of heaven will set up a kingdom that shall never be destroyed or delivered up to another people; rather, it shall break in pieces all these kingdoms and put an end to them, and it shall stand forever” (Daniel 2:44).
 Thus, the Kingdom of God has different stages.
-It was initially established in the world at large, then among the chosen people of Israel, renewed later by Jesus by establishing the church, and will come to its perfection with the second coming of Christ.
+It was initially established in the world at large, then among the chosen people of Israel, renewed later by Jesus through the Church, and will come to its perfection with the second coming of Christ.

 (10) But in any town where you are not welcome, go to the marketplace and proclaim:

 Many prophets before Jesus, and he himself, experienced rejection and persecution from the people.
 So, Jesus warned similar denunciation that his forerunners might experience so they would not get disappointed when that happens.
 The main reason for the denial was that people did not want to change their sinful life.
-They prefer material benefits and worldly achievements.
-For that, people break their covenant with God and hurt other humans through injustice and exploitation.
-While healing the sick, the disciples insisted on avoiding such sinful life for the sake of the kingdom of God.
-That was an unwelcoming message for many sinners.
+They prefer material benefits and worldly achievements, for which, people break their covenant with God and hurt other humans through injustice and exploitation.
+While healing the sick, the disciples insisted on avoiding such a sinful life for the sake of the kingdom of God.
+That was a message most unwelcome to those living in sin!

-Jesus experienced rejection from several towns or villages.
+Jesus experienced rejection from towns and villages, such as –

 (11) ‘Even the dust of your town that clings to our feet, we wipe off and leave with you.
 Yet know and be sure that the kingdom of God is near.’

-It is natural that dust clings on to the feet of a pedestrian, especially on dusty roads.
-When the disciples traveled by feet from house to house preaching the gospel of Jesus, the same could happen.
+It is natural that dust clings onto the feet of a pedestrian, especially on dusty roads.
+When the disciples travelled on foot from house to house preaching the gospel of Jesus, the same could happen.
 The Jews during that time had the practice of shaking the dust from their feet and clothes when they exit from a Gentile land.
-It expressed their disgust against the Gentiles and to show that they did not want to bring anything pagan to Judea.
+It expressed their disgust against the gentiles and to show that they did not want to bring anything pagan to Judaea.

 When Jesus asked the disciples to apply this in their ministry, it had a slightly different meaning.
-If the townsmen would reject the Word of God, Jesus asked the disciples to shake off the dust from their feet in public in the town square to show that they did all they could for the salvation of the townsmen.
-The disciples were no more obliged by the fate of the land.
-The Jews could understand it because they had done such acts against the gentile towns.
+If the townsmen would reject the Word of God, Jesus asked the disciples to shake off the dust from their feet in public in the town square to show that having done all they could for the salvation of the townsmen, the disciples were no more obliged by the fate of the land.
+The Jews could understand it because they had perpetrated such acts against the gentile towns.

 Dust, from which man was created and to which he will return, is symbolic of earthly life and death.
-The dust the disciples wipe off would become witness against the people for the rejection of the Messiah on the day of judgment.
-Because of the rejection, the disciples abandoned that town, and God would condemn them for their nonreceptivity of salvation (Jn 3:36).
+The dust the disciples wipe off would become a witness against the people for the rejection of the Messiah on the day of judgement.
+Because of the rejection, the disciples abandoned that town, and God would condemn them for their non-receptivity of salvation (Jn 3:36).